-Pacific Harbour Golf and Country Club CTS (“PGC Scheme or Principal Body Corporate”) comprises a principal community titles scheme and (currently) five subsidiary community titles schemes, the Freshwater community titles scheme, the Mahogany Shores titles scheme, the Cape Blue titles scheme, the Lasiandra titles scheme and the Caleana Island titles scheme and may later include a number of further subsidiary community titles schemes.
+Pacific Harbour Golf and Country Club CTS (“PGC Scheme or Principal Body Corporate”) comprises a principal community titles scheme and (currently) eight subsidiary community titles schemes, the Freshwater community titles scheme, the Mahogany Shores community titles scheme, the Cape Blue community titles scheme, the Lasiandra community titles scheme, the Caleana Island community titles scheme, the Baumea Reserve community titles scheme, the Gahnia Landing community titles scheme and the Emilia Point community titles scheme and may later include a number of further subsidiary community titles schemes.

 You must inform the Real Estate or persons selling your home or land that your Lot is under a Body Corporate.
 You must also have the Purchaser sign an Assignment of Covenant to the Developer.